 - A healthy and happy father is a significant source of security for your partner and baby so ‘do not use up your own oxygen’

 - Adjust the way you meet your own needs and incorporate exercise and respite, make sure these breaks are regular and scheduled

 - Free up time by ‘splitting the second shift’ (i.e you both have your ‘day-job’ but the evenings, nights and weekends can have a rotating ‘duty’ parent.)

 - Organise help from extended family and friends, accept offers of baby minding and meals so you and your partner can spend time alone.
 This time spent reconnecting makes it easier to negotiate and compromise when you inevitably (given adjustment stress and lack of sleep) argue

 - Re-establishing a sexual relationship may be challenging as your partner may long to have ‘her body to herself’ but there are many professionals who are able to help (begin with your local doctor)

 If your energy levels and tiredness become exhaustion check in on your mood.
 Fathers as well as mothers get post-natal depression, for example intense feelings of sadness, frustration, (even joy), fear and guilt, feeling overwhelmed at the change.
 Again there is available and affordable professional help to be found by approaching your local doctor.

-Like us and share on Facebook: https://www.facebook.com/SMS4dads
+Follow us on Facebook: www.facebook.com/SMS4dads

-Go to the website: www.sms4dads.com
+To sign up visit the website: www.sms4dads.com